gbr-dms/rimrep-documentation/docs/guidelines/data-ingestion-dod.md

 Definition of done for data ingestion.

-Very basic for open-access data only.

 - Dataset satisfies "Data ingestion guidelines"
-- Argo Workflow created to convert dataset with documentation for the following
+- Argo Workflow created to convert and publish dataset
-  - Name
-  - Data update frequency
+  - Chron workflow set up with appropriate frequency for regularly-updated data
+- If any of these apply, documentation created to describe:
-  - Manual data download steps if applicable
+  - Manual data download steps
-    - Input is stored in `rimrep-data-input` bucket
+    - Input is stored in `gbr-dms-data-shared-access` bucket
-  - Instructions on how to run Argo Workflow (if one-off)
+  - Additional manual steps needed to run Argo Workflow
-  - Data license
+  - Non-standard data license
-- For non-predefined geometries
-  - zarr/parquet stored in `rimrep-data-public` bucket
-  - Collection is added to `pygeoapi` configuration
-- For predefined geometries
+- For limited access data:
-  - STAC collection is created for each dataset
-  - STAC items are created for each region/geometry
+  - Appropriate access checks set up on KrakenD